bgolub18/nandomoreira-jekyll-theme/source/about.md

 ---
 layout: page
 title: About
-description: "This is a Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at jekyllrb.com"
+description: "This sick blog is a Jekyll theme.
+You can find out more info about customizing your own Jekyll theme, as well as basic Jekyll usage documentation at jekyllrb.com"
 permalink: /about/
 slug: about
 ---

-This is a Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)
+This sick blog is a Jekyll theme.
+You can find out more info about customizing your own Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

 You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)